Root cause analysis

 A context-aware approach for the detection of interdependent events

-Once Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (PurePath) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
+After Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (distributed traces) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
 Therefore, all vertical topological dependencies are automatically analyzed as well as the complete horizontal dependency tree.

 Problems are seldom one-time events; they usually appear in regular patterns and are often shown to be symptoms of larger issues within your environment.
-If any other entities that depends on the same components also experienced problems around the same time, then those entities will also be part of the problem's root-cause analysis.
-When Dynatrace detects an interdependence between a service problem and other monitored events, it shows you the details of this interdependence and the related root cause analysis.
+If any other entities that depend on the same components also experienced problems around the same time, then those entities will also be part of the problem's root-cause analysis.

 Drill down to code-level details of a detected root-cause component

-On the problem overview page, click the component tile appearing within the Root cause section to navigate to the components infographics page.
-You will see the relevant service, host or process overview page in the context of the actual problem you're analyzing.
+On the problem overview page, you can click the component tile appearing within the Root cause section to navigate to the components infographics page.
+It shows you the relevant service, host, or process overview page in the context of the actual problem you're analyzing.